Generalized splines on graphs with two labels and polynomial splines on cycles: Algorithm to produce an MGS on -labeled graphs

-In this section, we give an algorithm to produce an MGS for an arbitrary connected graph $G$ whenever the edge-labeling has at most two labels.
-As a warm-up, in Section~\ref{sec:onelabel}, we treat the case where the image of the edge-labeling $\alpha\co E \ra \cI$ is a one-element subset $\{I\}$ of $\cI$.
-In Section~\ref{sec:twolabels}, we treat the case of two edge-labels.
+Recall that a $k$-labeled graph is an edge-labeled graph $(G,\alpha)$ such that $|\alpha(E)| \le k$; i.e., the set of edge-labels used consists of at most $k$ distinct ideals.
+In this section, we give an algorithm to produce an MGS for an arbitrary connected $2$-labeled graph $(G,\alpha)$.
+As a warm-up, in Section~\ref{sec:onelabel}, we treat the $1$-labeled case; in Section~\ref{sec:twolabels}, we treat the $2$-labeled case.
 Throughout this section, $G$ denotes an arbitrary connected graph.